Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 # Regen Governance Circle Index

 ## Why
-- Values at the individual and collective level
+- Articulating values at the individual and collective levels
-- Beingness / articulation
+- Taking accountability

 ## How
-- Structures
+- Structures and processes
 	- Roles
 	-